RyanRyan-code/AdNav/README.md

 unit for latitude and longitude is degree. unit for radius is meters.

+## algorithm

+First I tried to come up with a range of latitudes and longitudes.
+It should be big enough to include potential planes, but also small enough so that it won't cost too much time to calculate.

+Then I used geoTools to accurately calculate the distance between two points on earth, and removed the planes that are outside the r-ring.

 ## ScheduledExecutorService over Timer

 Java Timer is unable to deal with client disconnection situations, so ScheduledExecutorService is used over Timer.